 Lilly as a PADI Seal says she remembers putting on her scuba gear for the very first time with her Seal buddy and she recalls having so much fun doing her buddy checks and experiencing that first stage of diving. she could not wait to come back to Kids Sea Camp to become a certified diver as soon as she would turn 10.
 Two years later her family returned to another family dive trip with Kids Sea Camp and Lilly became a PADI Jr Open Water diver.
 They promised Stuart the same when he would turn 10.
 Lilly recalls, “it was so cool to swim with fish and experience zero gravity for the first time.
 I just love diving and learning about the ocean.”

-Lilly’s respect and adoration for Margo Peyton comes from understanding how tough it is to be a single mom.
+Lilly’s respect and adoration for Margo Peyton come from understanding how tough it is to be a single mom.
 “Margo created a safe haven for kids to learn and dive, all while on a family vacation.
-Her dream and her company has literally changed my life, and I know it has done the sam for so many others, including Robbie, Jen and Zoe.”
-Lilly’s family continue to dive with Kids Sea Camp and have met so many like minded families from around the world.
+Her dream and her company have literally changed my life, and I know it has done the same for so many others, including Robbie, Jen, and Zoe.”
+Lilly’s family continue to dive with Kids Sea Camp and have met so many like-minded families from around the world.
 Lilly says.
 “Kids Sea Camp is not just for kids, it has so much to offer every age and family member.”